White Sox vs. Rays Player Props Betting Odds

 Arozarena Stats

-- Arozarena has put up 31 hits with four doubles, a triple, five home runs and nine walks.
+- Randy Arozarena has collected 31 hits with four doubles, a triple, five home runs and 10 walks.
 He has driven in 24 runs with three stolen bases.

 Arozarena Recent Games